 After leaving Vík, we continued along the coastline toward Jökulsárlón.
 Since we saved money on our weeklong travel package, we had enough in our budget to book a room at the Gerði Guesthouse.
 It is located near enough the glacier canyon that you can see the Northern Lights from your room if it’s a particularly good night.
 Mike chose this day for our Jökulsárlón excursion based on the Aurora viewing forecast from the Icelandic Meteorological Office.
 Very helpful for knowing how excited you should get about your chances for seeing them on a given night!

 On this particular evening, the views of the Northern Lights from the Jökulsárlón glacier canyon did not disappoint.
-Mike captured these incredible shots using a GoPro Hero 5 Black.
-(Again, check his post later in the week for all of the technical specifications for the photos and video he captured on this trip.)
+Mike captured these incredible shots using a GoPro HERO6 Black.

 Mike described the Northern Lights best when he said it looked like “angels dancing.”
 It truly is an awe-inspiring sight.